-Teatro Pomodoro, formerly known as Ideas Worth a Penny, is an international ensemble of performers and creators based in Liverpool, brought together in Paris at Ecole Philippe Gaulier and moved to the UK.
+Teatro Pomodoro is an award winning international ensemble of performers and creators based in Liverpool, brought together in Paris at Ecole Philippe Gaulier and moved to the UK.
 Specializing in an electrifying blend of clowning, bouffon, music, comedy and dance Teatro Pomodoro uses the experience of artists who have performed all around Europe, Asia and North America.

 Teatro Pomodoro is dedicated to creating cutting edge theatre that explores how the anarchic qualities of clown and bouffon and the relationship between the performer and audience can create a unique theatrical experience.

 Carmen Arquelladas is an international performer and artist who has been working in theatre companies for more than 10 years as co-director, actress, and designer for both costume and set.
 She has a degree in Fine Arts from the University of Granada, Spain, and also studied with renowned clown and bouffon teacher, Philippe Gaulier in Paris, France as well as John Wright, Eric Davis (Red Bastard) and Peta Lily.

 Starting out with El Laborotorio in Spain, she designed set, costumes and makeup and played a key role in devising and performing in a variety of their shows touring around the world.
 Currently, Carmen is based in the UK, where she works in collaborating with international artists and companies on projects ranging from theatre, outdoor events, youth projects and cabaret, including the Lantern Company, Walk the Plankand The Kazimier among others.